WebAssembly/component-model/design/mvp/Explainer.md

    implicitly checked at every execution step by component functions.
 Thus, after a trap, it's no longer possible to observe the internal state of a component instance.
+2. Add one for the exclusivity of lifting sync or `async callback`: you can have a single global lienar memory stack
-2. The Component Model disallows reentrance by trapping if a callee's component-instance is already on the stack when the call starts.
+3. The Component Model disallows reentrance by trapping if a callee's component-instance is already on the stack when the call starts.
    (For details, see [`call_might_be_recursive`](CanonicalABI.md#component-instance-state) in the Canonical ABI explainer.)
 This default prevents obscure composition-time bugs and also enables more-efficient non-reentrant runtime glue code.
 This rule will be relaxed by an opt-in function type attribute in the [future](Concurrency.md#todo).
+   TODO: update, how relates to 2 and deadlocks/recursive-locks in general

 ## JavaScript Embedding